-Alexander Drake uses only authentic ancient Roman Denarii, which were the standard silver coin used in the Roman empire.
+Alexander Drake's coin jewelry uses only authentic ancient coins (e.g. Roman Denarii, Greek Drachm).
 Because of their authenticity, it is important to note that the purity of the silver content varied with political and economic circumstances.
-Beginning with a silver purity greater than 90% in the 1st century AD, the purity of the silver denarius varied widely thereafter.
+The silver denarii, for example, contained a silver purity greater than 90% in the 1st century AD, but varied widely thereafter.
 As such, a number of metal composition variations exist between our coins and will dictate how each individual coin reacts to various natural and chemical elements.

 Tarnishing is natural and expected consequence of wearing these authentic pieces on a daily basis.
 In order to prevent damage to your coin through chemical cleaning solutions, please follow our care instructions below.